jamesenior/Animator/README.md

 The Easy Animator Application

-this is the ReadMe file for our EasyAnimatorModel.
+This is the ReadMe file for our EasyAnimatorModel.

 First, we created our own classes for a Color inputting RGB, and a Posn with an x and y position.
 These classes are pretty self explanatory.